microsoft/reactxp/docs/docs/apis/userinterface.md

 // can be adjusted by users on some platforms; defaults to 1.0 getContentSizeMultiplier(): SyncTasks.Promise<number>;

+// Indicates the default maximum "size multiplier" for text increase.
+// Defaults to 0.0 which indicates no cap. getMaxContentSizeMultiplier(): SyncTasks.Promise<number>;

+// Sets the default maximum "size multiplier" for text increase or
+// decrease.
+Values must be 0 or >= 1.
+setMaxContentSizeMultiplier(maxContentSizeMultiplier: number): void;

 // Dismisses the on-screen keyboard (applies to mobile only) dismissKeyboard(): void;
 ```